dojo/docs/dojo/dnd.rst

 In order to limit the maximum number of items in a DnD source, you can override the checkAcceptance() method on your source, and return ``false``, when you reached your limit.

 If you want to create dojo.dnd.Source with markup, and want to select that Source for operations like insertNodes(), you will need to manually supply that Source with a data-dojo-id.
-E.g.: <div data-dojo-type="dojo.dnd.Source" id="test" data-dojo-id="test"> Then you reference it in your code like: test.insertNodes(); Without that, there is no way to use the methods of the Source if you are creating it with markup.
+E.g.: <div data-dojo-type="dojo/dnd/Source" id="test" data-dojo-id="test"> Then you reference it in your code like: test.insertNodes(); Without that, there is no way to use the methods of the Source if you are creating it with markup.

 The DnD itself uses ``onmousedown``/``onmousemove``/``onmouseup`` to operate.
 If you want to process ``onclick``, be warned that this is the synthetic event: essentially it is ``onmousedown + onmouseup``, which occurred within some predefined time interval (usually settable on the OS level), or using other criteria.
 Some browsers generate ``onclick`` on every ``onmouseup``.
 Working with DnD you will get plenty of false ``onclick`` events.
 Some of them happen naturally, when user decided to drag but changed her mind clicking the mouse button generating ``onclick``. *Be extra careful when processing* ``onclick`` *on DnD sources!*